alxndr/blog/_posts/2023-05-23-nasin-pi-lipu-nimi.md

 But its inherent flexibility can be challenging to navigate.

 As a beginner to _toki pona_ who was fascinated by _sitelen sitelen_, I was looking for many source documents to see how different people drew the glyphs.
-I then found myself wanting a method of defining a glyph based on its visual appearance, not knowing its pronunciation, and with only a rough understanding of the _sitelen sitelen_ alphabet (or even the language's vocabulary).
+I then found myself wanting a method of defining a glyph based on its visual appearance, not knowing its pronunciation, and with only a rough understanding of _sitelen sitelen_ (or even the language's vocabulary).

 This reminded me of studying Mandarin, and using Chinese dictionaries organized by [radical and stroke count](https://en.wikipedia.org/wiki/Radical_(Chinese_characters)) — and I wondered if something similar (but also _pona_!) were possible for _sitelen sitelen_...